Prescription Drugs Overview

 The annual out-of-pocket maximum is the most you will pay out of your own pocket for covered expenses each year.
 Once you meet the maximum, the Fund pays 100% of all covered costs for the rest of the year.
-This means that prescription drugs will be covered as shown above until you reach the out-of-pocket maximum for your Medical Plan (see below).
+This means that prescription drugs will be covered, as applicable, until you reach the separate, out-of-pocket maximum for your Prescription Drug Plan (see links above).
 Then, the Fund will pay 100% of eligible prescription expenses for the remainder of the calendar year.

 Step Therapy Program

 Step Therapy is a program especially for people who take prescription drugs regularly for ongoing conditions like arthritis, asthma and high blood pressure.
 It helps you get an effective medication to treat your condition while keeping costs as low as possible.
 Step Therapy requires you to first try certain drugs to treat your medical condition before another drug will be covered.

 For example, if Drug A and Drug B both treat your medical condition, the Fund may not cover Drug B unless you try Drug A first.
 If Drug A does not work for you, the Fund will then cover Drug B. In this example, Drug A is the first step in the step program and is usually a generic drug.
 These drugs should be tried first because they can provide the same health benefit as brand-name drugs but at a lower cost.
 Drug B is considered a back-up drug (Step 2 and Step 3 drugs).
 These are brand-name drugs, such as those you see advertised on TV, and their costs are based on the Step number (i.e., Step 2 drugs tend to cost less than Step 3 drugs).